samcoded/AirBnB_clone/README.md

 $ all
 ```

-Example to show all instances of BaseModel only
+Example to show all instances of User only

 ```
 $ all User